-#5 Updated by Transportman over 1 year ago
+#5 Updated by Transportman almost 2 years ago

 Scratch my comment about the DM '90.
 It needs the same graphical adjustments as the SM '90, because it also doesn't fit the template.
 So I think it is wiser to let that one to someone with a more artistic feeling.
 Instead I will take this one:

 #22 Updated by Transportman almost 2 years ago

 Shouldn't the fire cycle be applied for the cargo (as per issue #3347 http://dev.openttdcoop.org/issues/3347)?
 If that is true, why all the trouble of templating them all when it is easier to just do that?
 That would reduce the amount of sprites to put in the template to 4 for each livery, which is way less than 3 for every cargo for each livery.
 And with a replace colour on the original sprites, it shouldn't be too hard to get the fire cycle colour on the original cargo in the sprites.

 #23 Updated by foobar almost 2 years ago